 Sarge has a taxi service and he is a wealth of information and has a meet and greet at the Lakehurst Event Center in Waukegan the night before PIR (go to http://www.mynavytaxi.com/events.html to RSVP).
 His cell number is 847-212-0246.
 His M&G and services have been getting great reviews.
 Find Sarge on N4M as OldSarge.

 Once you know your recruit's PIR date, be sure to join the group for that.
-New groups are posted on here or you can go to http://www.navyformoms.com/forum/topics/groups-listed-by-pir-date and join the group for that once it has been created.
+PIR groups are posted on the Comment Wall below once they are created.

 Who can attend PIR?